 For that, LiveU has the upper hand.
 With 2 USB ports, the Solo offers an extra layer of USB connectivity.
 Normally this would be used for 4G cellular modems, which means you can bond across 4G connections and across multiple carriers for a smoother streaming experience.

 Plus, while the Solo itself is HDMI, LiveU does offer an SDI model for a bit of a bump in price…. so those of you with pro cameras don’t need to have another converter with you in your bag of tricks.

-What Teradek VidiU Pro lacks in a 2nd USB connection it kind of makes up for in onboard recording.
+What Teradek VidiU Pro lacks in a 2nd USB connection it kind of makes up for with onboard recording.
 The Teradek unit can handle an SD or SDHC card so you can record a local copy of your incoming signal.
 This comes in handy if you plan to do a cut down later.

 There is also a major difference in the way audio is handled.
-The VidiU Pro has an 1/8” audio input – maybe you’re pumping in a mic or music from another source.
+The VidiU Pro has a 1/8” audio input – maybe you’re pumping in a mic or music from another source.
 There is also an 1/8” jack for headphones as well.
 The Solo also has only one 1/8” jack – and right now, it’s inactive, designed for future expansion.

 3. Flexibility and Usability

 This is where comparisons get tricky because this is where we begin to see the sweet spots for each unit.